jaykansara2019/Beer_Categorization/README_Introduction.md

 ![](https://github.com/jaykansara2019/Group-A_UofT_Data-Bootcamp_Final-Project/blob/cb87fd41d4f2b2ced89b18a7cc774a9b0baa775a/Images/df_reviews%20(data%20types).png)

-The reviews.csv file has 9,073,128 rows.
-The column header, data types and null values are depicted below:

-The data frame will be cleaned by dropping null values and bucketing the type of beer (e.g. Indian Pale Ale, and American Pale Ale will be categorised as 'Ale').
-The country values will be filtered to only keep the United States data.
-With the help of either SQL or Python joins, all three data frames will be merged to create a unified data frame.

 ### <ins>**Questions we hope to answer with the data**</ins>

-- Is there any pattern in the review type (look, smell, taste and feel) and type of beer.
-In other words, can we predict a type of beer based on the user reviews?
+- Are the input variables strong indicators of the beer style?
+- Do beers brewed in specific states have higher reviews?
-- States with the highest numbers of breweries.
+- Which States have the highest numbers of breweries?
-- Highest overall ranked beers
-- Breweries with the top-ranked beers
-- heat map of the breweries.
+- Which beer style is has the highest reviews?